OliverJAsh/sticky-table-header/README.md

 # Sticky Table Header

+Progressively enhance a table so the header sticks as you scroll vertically.

 ![Demo](./demo.gif)

 This works by cloning the thead and positioning it according to the user's scroll position inside a wrapper element.